 Honoring the role of the Northfield campus in the history of NMH is a priority for the school’s board and administration.
 The Northfield School for Girls Scholarship Fund was established to provide financial assistance for a female student who embodies the spirit of the Northfield School for Girls—a young woman who possesses academic curiosity and dedication; who displays a strong work ethic; has great determination to succeed; and conducts herself with confidence, caring, and poise.

 The NMH Alumni Association sponsors a series of Northfield School for Girls alumnae events to honor Northfield traditions and reflect on the past, present, and future of NMH.
 The idea for this new series came out of the 2010 annual meeting of the NMH Alumni Council; alumnae volunteers envisioned the program.

-Finally, the Northfield Mount Hermon History Project made a photographic and architectural record of the campus; developed an oral history project; and published Lift Thine Eyes, a book that honors the heritage of the schools.
+Finally, the Northfield Mount Hermon History Projects Committee made a photographic and architectural record of the campus; developed an oral history project; and published Lift Thine Eyes, a book that honors the heritage of the schools.